"Perform to Reform" Erasmus+ Project

 C2 - Blended Mobility of Young People

-The main objective of the C2 – Blended Mobility of Youth is to allow participants to share ideas and receive information and training on how to deal with LGBTQI+ issues by using artistic and social methodological tools and best practices, and of course, to present the outcomes of the Intellectual Outputs of the Project.
+The main objective of the C2 – Blended Mobility of Young People was to allow participants to share ideas and receive information and training on how to deal with LGBT issues by using artistic and social methodological tools and best practices, and of course, to present the outcomes of the Intellectual Outputs of the Project.

 - To present the Intellectual Outputs and see the reaction of the audience (youth workers, other stakeholders).
 The input and feedback of youth will be taken into account to make the results of the project more aligned with their ideas and suggestions.

 - To be able to test the first phases of the methodology with target group: youth workers and youth and see if the soft skill methods work in conveying and senzitising youth with LGBT related issues.

 - To open up new forms of discussing sexual diversity, in relation to migrants and refugees.